 There's nothing predictable about the food, either.
-The fare leans toward healthy and organic, and is displayed with a Japanese-like flair for presentation.
+The fare leans toward healthy and organic and is displayed with a Japanese-style flair for presentation.

 Check out the grilled sea bass with sweet and sour caramelized bananas or, for dessert, the petit gateau cake with milk caramel.

 Culinary creativity has made Zaza a very popular place, so you'll need to make reservations -- online only.

 Zaza Bistro Tropical, Rua Joana Angelica, 40, Rio de Janeiro, State of Rio de Janeiro 22420-030 Brazil; +55 21 2247 9101

 An old house full of antiques might not sound like the coolest ambience for a happening night spot, but Rio Scenarium pulls it off.

 The decor, no doubt, has something to do with that.